Chronic dry eye treatments range from eye drops to surgical procedures. Lifestyle changes, natural remedies, and alternative therapies may also help.

 - blinking often when doing a repetitive task for a long time, like reading or looking at a screen

 - using a cool mist humidifier to add moisture to the air

 - drinking water throughout the day to stay hydrated

-- avoiding smoking and limiting exposure to secondhand smoke
+- avoiding smoke by not smoking and limiting your exposure to secondhand smoke

 Treating chronic dry eye involves either producing more tears or conserving the tears you make.
 Conventional first-line therapies include eye drops and oral antibiotics.
 More severe cases may require special lenses or a medical procedure.